thienngho/bsc-node-lb-healthcheck/README.md

-# eth-node-lb-healthcheck
+# bsc-node-lb-healthcheck

-Little http node.js server to run along the ethereum node.
+Little http node.js server to run along the bsc node.
 Node needs to have JSONRPC enabled.
 Returns **500** if the last block number on the local node is off by 3 or more blocks from the last block number from Infura node.
 Otherwise returns **200**.

 Supported networks:
   - homestead